CASFRI/CASFRI/docs/specifications/attributes/04_lyr_attributes.md

 ### soil_moist_reg

 Soil moisture regime describes the available moisture supply for plant growth over a period of several years.
 Soil moisture regime is influenced by precipitation, evapotranspiration, topography, insolation, ground water, and soil texture.
-The CAS soil moisture regime code represents the similarity of classes across Canada.
-The detailed soil moisture regime table and CAS conversion is presented in Appendix 4.
+The CAS soil moisture regime code represents the similarity of classes across Canada. *The detailed soil moisture regime table and CAS conversion is presented in Appendix 4*.

 | soil_moist_reg                                                   | values |
 | :----------------------------------------------------------- | :----- |